-1. If the calculated NMOC emission rate is less than twenty-five (25) megagrams
+1. If the calculated NMOC emission rate is less than twenty-five (25) megagrams (twenty-seven and one-half (27.5) tons) per year, the owner or operator shall-

 A. Submit an annual emission rate report to the director; and